connorferster/forallpeople/README.md

 `forallpeople` is a robust library for performing units-aware calculations in Python.
 It has a small code base and favours "convention over configuration", although the actual units environment you work in is fully customizable.
+It is Jupyter-ready and tested on Windows.

+## Teaser in Jupyter

 <img src = "https://github.com/connorferster/forallpeople/blob/master/Jupyter.PNG">